Tips for Taking Care of Your Skin

 Sometimes it may seem like your skin is impossible to manage, especially when you wake up and find a huge zit on your nose or a cold sore at the corner of your mouth.
 The good news is that there are ways to prevent and treat common skin problems — read on for some tips.

 A pimple starts when the pores in the skin become clogged with a type of oil called sebum, which normally lubricates the skin and hair.
 Acne is common during puberty when hormones go into overdrive, causing the skin to overproduce sebum.
 Because many oil-producing glands are on the forehead, nose, and chin, this area — the T-zone — is where a person is most prone to pimples.

 Here are some tips to help prevent breakouts and clear them up as fast as possible:

 - Wash your face twice a day (no more) with warm water and a mild soap made for people with acne.
 Gently massage your face with circular motions.
 Don't scrub.
 Overwashing and scrubbing can cause skin to become irritated.
 After cleansing, the American Academy of Dermatology (AAD) recommends applying an over-the-counter (no prescription needed) lotion containing benzoyl peroxide.
-This will decrease oil and bacteria.

 - Don't pop pimples.
 It's tempting, but here's why you shouldn't: Popping pimples can push infected material further into the skin, leading to more swelling and redness, and even scarring.
 If you notice a pimple coming before a big event, like the prom, a dermatologist can often treat it for you with less risk of scarring or infection.